Paul-tes/paul-tes/README.md

 <h1 align="center">Hi 👋, I'm Paul</h1>
 <h3 align="center">I'm a junior software engineer and an aspiring full-stack web developer.</h3>

+- Welcome to my account, feel free to check out any projects I've been working on.

 - 🔭 I’m currently working on **a CRM Web application**

 - 🌱 I’m currently learning **Nodejs, PHP, React, Ruby on Rails**